Machine Learning (ML) Models

 Data banner

-Shows the name, path, and type icon identifying the ML model server and its components, such as an ML model, version, experiment, or run.
+Shows the name, path, and type icon identifying the ML model server and its components.
+For MLflow, this includes the server, model, version, experiment, or run.
+For Triton, this includes the server, model, and version nodes.
 With these details, you can gain a clear understanding of the component's position within the hierarchy and its classification.
 The name and type attributes identifying the resource are provided.

 2